canonical/lxd/doc/api-extensions.md

 ## image\_create\_aliases
 Adds a new "aliases" field to POST /1.0/images allowing for aliases to be set at image creation/import time.

+## container\_stateless\_copy
+This introduces a new "live" attribute in POST /1.0/containers/NAME.
+Setting it to false tells LXD not to attempt running state transfer.